 “We’ll take it,” Grandfather says.

-Grandfather joins me, and the peddler waves goodbye, his bells jangling as he goes back the way he came.
-We head back down and we’re almost to the boat when I ask, “Did you know he was going to be there?”
+Grandfather joins me, and the tinker waves goodbye, his bells jangling as he goes back the way he came.
+We head back down, and we’re almost to the boat when I ask, “Did you know he was going to be there?”

 Grandfather smiles.
 But he doesn’t answer.